robertdavidgraham/whats-dec/README.md

 `ZWAMEDIAITEM`.
 In that table are two columns of interest, `ZMEDIAULR` that is the download URL for the encrypted media file, and `ZMEDIAKEY` needed to decrypt it.

+The `ZMEDIAKEY` contains more than just the key we need.
+It is a "blob" containing binary data, which you can format in hex, as in the block
+below:

+    0a 20 31 67 ca 52 06 c6 e9 c3 5c 18 ea a0 5c 7e
+    d3 d3 72 4f 46 65 3d d6 85 8e d5 62 d3 f7 6b 25
+    58 90 12 20 70 21 23 08 1a 9f 8a c1 e2 80 29 b5
+    f7 82 87 99 83 8d 66 32 d8 2b ad 58 78 9c c1 4f
+    bb 80 90 bc 18 9f c4 e7 f1 05 20 01

+This blob is structured with `protobufs` and has four fields.
+The first field contains the encryption key that we'll use for the next step.
+The first byte
+0a is the field tag, and the second byte 20 is the length of the key, in this case 0x20 or 32 bytes.
+The next
+32 bytes are the key, as in:

+          31 67 ca 52 06 c6 e9 c3 5c 18 ea a0 5c 7e
+    d3 d3 72 4f 46 65 3d d6 85 8e d5 62 d3 f7 6b 25
+    58 90

+We use this key in the step below.

 ## Example usage